Manasu Maata Vinadhu

 Manasu Maata Vinadhu is a 2005 Indian Telugu-language romance film, directed by V. N. Aditya.
 The film stars Navdeep and Ankitha.

 Plot

 Venu, a college student, falls in love with Anu.
 But it takes time lot of effort before he can get her to reciprocate his feelings.
-Before he can get her hand in marriage, there is a minor matter of dealing with another guy who likes Anu, Amit.
+Before he can get her hand in marriage, there is a minor matter of dealing with another guy, Amit, who likes Anu.
 The two guys have a hockey match to decide who should be with Anu.
 By the end of the story, true love triumphs!

 Soundtrack

 The music was composed by Kalyan Koduri and released by Aditya Music.
 The audio was released on 24 December 2004.